Estimated Reading Time: 10 Minutes

 The basic methodology of this is the same in your 50’s as it always was, progressive overload with force adaptation as long as you can recover from the stimulus which equates to muscle gain.
 Likewise, steady state cardio will support your fat loss efforts without accompanying fatigue and short HIIT training can be implemented to benefit from the ‘thermic effect of exercise’

 To achieve recomposition we will be pursuing contrast, progressive overload, and recovery.
 This can be massively miscalculated, so ensuring the training is appropriate to your current conditioning and appropriate to your overall lifestyle taking into account health issues.
-The amount of sleep you’re getting and the amount of stress you’ve been under in the run up to starting your new fitness plan.
+The amount of sleep you’re getting and the amount of stress you’ve been under in the run up to starting your new fitness plan, so lifestyles measures like a mindfulness practice are often a welcome addition.

 Exercise vs Rest on 1:1 ratio: One interesting mental model with which to approach your health & fitness is to start to think of exercise and rest on a 1:1 ratio.
 What I mean by this is that you need to consider rest of equal importance to your training (after all adaptation takes place during rest).
 An easy way to do this is to train one day and take the next off to recover, this pretty much guarantees that you build a good deal of recovery into your week.